 - Your furnace ignites and heats your house.

 A two-stage furnace has more than one pressure switches, which allow it to run at multiple speeds—and use energy more efficiently.

 What Happens When a Low Pressure Switch Acts Up

 The low pressure switch may be open for several reasons.

 - Closed off vent

 - Cracked hose

 There could also be an issue with the switch itself, the inducer or the circuit board.

-Your furnace will tell you there’s an issue with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will let you know there’s something wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.